BaeSangHyun/Nothing-just-Practice/README.md

 <a href="https://d3js.org"><img src="https://d3js.org/logo.svg" align="left" hspace="10" vspace="6"></a>

-**D3** (or **D3.js**) is a JavaScript library for visualizing data to life using SVG, Canvas and HTML.
-D3 combines powerful visualization and techniques with a data-driven approach to dOM manipulation, giving you the full capabilities of modern browsers and the freedom to design the righ visual interface for you data
+**D3** (or **D3.js**) is a JavaScript library for visualizing data to life using SVG, Canvas and HTML.<br/><br/> D3 combines powerful visualization and techniques with a data-driven approach to dOM manipulation, giving you the full capabilities of modern browsers and the freedom to design the righ visual interface for you data

 ## Resources
 - [API Reference](https://github.com/d3/d3/blob/master/API.md)